 There is more than one STA Info field.

-In an EHT NDP Announcement frame with a single STA Info field, the RA is an individual address and the Nc index subfield is reserved.
+In an EHT NDP Announcement frame with a single STA Info field (#10974)(#12957)which contains a value less than 2008 in the AID subfield, the RA is an individual address and the Nc index subfield is reserved.